shumy-tools/pseudo_break_glass/README.md

-# pseudo_break_glass
+# Title
-Pseudonym Identifier Derivation (P-ID) function with break-the-glass compatibility.
+A pseudonymisation protocol with implicit and explicit consent routes for health records in federated ledgers

 ## Abstract
-Pseudonymisation is a major requirement in recent data protection regulations, and of especial importance when sharing healthcare data outside of the boundaries of the affinity domain.
-However, healthcare systems require important break-the-glass procedures, such as accessing records of patients in unconscious states.
-Our work presents a pseudonymisation protocol that is compliant with break-the-glass procedures, established on a (t,n)-threshold secret sharing scheme and public key cryptography.
-The pseudonym is safely derived from a fragment of public information without any private secret requirement.
-The protocol is proven secure and scalable under reasonable assumptions.
+Healthcare data for primary use (diagnosis) may be encrypted for confidentiality purposes; however, secondary uses such as feeding machine learning algorithms requires open access.
+Full anonymity has no traceable identifiers to report diagnosis results.
+Moreover, implicit and explicit consent routes are of practical importance under recent data protection regulations (GDPR), translating directly into break-the-glass requirements.
+Pseudonymisation is an acceptable compromise when dealing with such orthogonal requirements and is an advisable measure to protect data.
+Our work presents a pseudonymisation protocol that is compliant with implicit and explicit consent routes.
+The protocol is constructed on a (t,n)-threshold secret sharing scheme and public key cryptography.
+The pseudonym is safely derived from a fragment of public information without requiring any data-subject's secret.
+The method is proven secure under reasonable cryptographic assumptions and scalable from the experimental results.

 ## Dependencies
 * rustc 1.36.0